-- d) Building setbacks: Ten (10) feet minimum from any street (surface parking and landscaping areas may be included as part of setback area). - e) Architectural elements: Architectural design elements (including roof overhangs, awnings, dormers, etc.) will be integrated into the building design to shield windows from the sun and reduce the effects of glare.
+- d) Building setbacks: Ten (10) feet minimum from any street (surface parking and landscaping areas may be included as part of setback area). - e) Architectural elements: Architectural design elements (including roof-overhangs, awnings, dormers, etc.) will be integrated into the building design to shield windows from the sun and reduce the effects of glare.
 All windows in new construction will be of a type that uses minimally reflective glass.

-The architectural design of the Commercial Core buildings shall be consistent with the character of the community in architectural form, bulk and height, including other structures located in the Coastal Zone boundary of the City of Dana Point and include as many of the following design elements as practicable:
+The architectural design of the Commercial Core buildings shall be consistent with the character of the community in architectural form, bulk and height, including other structures within one-half mile of the Dana Point LCP boundary, and include as many of the following design elements as practicable: